Accessing data and conducting research about corrective services

 This opportunity was open to academics, researchers and research students (with appropriate supervision).

-There were 6 research grants awarded for 2018.
+Six research grants were awarded for 2018.

-Research Grant recipients for 2018
+Research grant recipients for 2018

 Dr Emma Antrobus, Ms Shannon Dodd and Dr Michelle Sydes